Some posts contain compensated links. Please read this disclaimer for more info.

 We all have to fly unless we plan to have a stay-cation after stay-cation (boring!).
 So, as a way of giving back to the environment, did you know you can often purchase carbon offset when you book your airline tickets.
 Really, you can take a look next time.

 Learn about local artisans and buy gifts from them

 Artisans are a link between the past and the present–they use traditional artisanal techniques and tools to make products for today’s market.
 Learning about their trade and supporting them by buying their products directly helps keep this important part of culture alive.

 Shop Where Locals Shop

-Avoid the markets, stalls, and kiosks that are full overpriced mass produced Chinese crap.
-Instead look for antique stores and buy from local artisans.
+Avoid the markets, stalls, and kiosks that are full of overpriced mass-produced Chinese crap.
+Instead, look for antique stores and buy from local artisans.
 Equally, when it comes to food, find where local people shop and enjoy the local organic fruit and veggie markets.